Updated: Aug 6

 Unfortunately, even if your book is great and your agent loves it, no publisher will purchase your book.
 It’s happened before.
 In that case, you might be asked to write something else for your agent to sell.

 “The Road to hell is paved with works-in-progress.” – Philip Roth

 Getting an agent is a very hard process.
 I’ll be honest.
-It’s only worth it if you want your book to published by the largest publishing houses.
-If not, then take the shorter and easier route of self-publishing with Kindle Direct or Smashwords.
+It’s only worth it if you want your book to published by the Big 5 publishing houses.
+If not, then take the shorter and easier route of self-publishing with Kindle Direct or Smashwords or another self publishing entity.
 And sometimes your agent may not be able to sell your book.
 The industry is very subjective and sometimes things don’t happen the way you want them to.